Mapsui/Mapsui/docfx/documentation/projections.md

 2. The Provider.CRS has to be set.
 If the data is in lat/lon set it to "EPSG:4326".
 3. Wrap the Provider om the ProjectingProvider.
 Search the code samples for ProjectingProvider.

 With this setup the ProjectingProvider will do the projection for you.
-Another way around is to do the projection yourself.
-You can used Mapsui's SphericalMerator.FromLonLat/ToLonLat to transform the data before you add them to a Memorylayer and no CRSes need to be set.
+Another option is to do the projection yourself.
+You can use Mapsui's SphericalMerator.FromLonLat/ToLonLat to project the data before you add them to a Memorylayer and no CRSes need to be set.

 ## Remarks

-- Mapsui is not capable of transforming images.
-So no transformation of tiles as rasters.
-No attempt will be made to transform and the CRS fields will be ignored.
+- Mapsui is not capable of projecting images.
+So no projection of tiles as rasters.
+No attempt will be made to project and the CRS fields will be ignored.